 Peer Leaders are upper-year students who are academic mentors for students in the Living-Learning Community.

 FDAs are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.

-FDA Team Leaders and the FDA Trainers are dynamic student leaders who are hired to provide support, mentorship and guidance for Front Desk Assistants (FDAs).
+Desk Services Team Leaders and Desk Services Trainers are dynamic student leaders who are hired to provide support, mentorship and guidance for Front Desk Assistants (FDAs).

 SERAs give tours of rooms or suites, and residence facilities, during special event dates (Fall Open House, March Break Open House, or You @ Waterloo Day).

 Get paid to live your best life!
 Using video, blogging, photography, social media and other creative means, capture and share your residence experience with current and prospective students.

 The purpose of the Tutoring Program Assistant role is to provide support to the Co-ordinator, Administration and Academic Programming in the evaluation and assessment of the Drop-in Tutoring Program.